sahilverma-dev/imgbb-image-uploader/README.md

   });
 ```

-## API

-Uploads an image to the ImgBB API and returns its URL.

 #### Parameters

-- `apiKey`: The ImgBB API key to use for authentication.
+- `key`: The ImgBB API key to use for authentication.
 - `image`: The path or URL of the image to upload.
 Can be a local file path, a binary file, or base64-encoded data.
 - `options` (optional): Additional options for the image upload.
 Can include the image name and expiration time.